basavarajg131/odin-recipes/README.md

 # odin-recipes
-This project consist of main index page which will have links to few recipes.
+odin-recipes project is about creating links to few recipes.
+In this projects i will be using basics of HTML in the beginning and as on i learn more topics, i will make the necessary changes to the projects.